 Pratyhara is a yoga practice for the mind.
 In pratyhara yoga we reduce negative influences (such as negative people), and increase positive influences.

-We can turn this into a yoga-habit.
+We can turn this into a mindfulnes activity (for adults).
 To do so, be mindful of the affect different people, objects, and sources of information (like TV, Facebook etc).

 When you come across negative influences, find ways to reduce them.
 This could be as simple as turning off the TV, or a complex as ending an abusive relationship.